-If you are able to browse another country’s Netflix library but unable to watch anything, it’s likely that you’ve tried to access a catalog that your VPN doesn't support.
+If you are able to browse another country’s Netflix library but unable to watch anything, it’s likely that you’ve tried to access a catalog that your Surfshark doesn’t support.
 Sometimes (but not always), you’ll see an error that tells you this: “You seem to be using an unblocker or proxy.
 Please turn off any of these services and try again.”

 Will a Surfshark slow my connection down?

-Generally, the closer your VPN server is to your location, the faster your speeds will be.
+Generally, the closer your Surfshark VPN server is to your location, the faster your speeds will be.
 That said, there will always be some degree of slowdown since you are adding another step to the path your data takes across the internet.
 There shouldn’t be a huge noticeable difference unless your connection was extremely slow to begin with, in which case, you’ll likely have had difficulty streaming anyway.